-What Is The Cause Of Chest Wall Pain?While reports of chest wall pain tend to be incredibly common, the underlying cause for the condition is not completely understood.
+What Is The Cause Of Chest Wall Pain?While reports of this type of pain tend to be incredibly common, the underlying cause for the condition is not completely understood.

 While it is not uncommon for the precise source of chest wall pain to remain unknown, some possible causes of costochondritis include:

 - Injury or trauma: Pain within the area of the chest wall may emerge as the result of a direct blow or injury to the area.

-- Arthritis: Some evidence has suggested that symptoms of costochondritis are associated with degenerative joint conditions, such as osteoarthritis or rheumatoid arthritis.
+- Arthritis: Some evidence suggests that symptoms of costochondritis are associated with degenerative joint conditions, such as osteoarthritis or rheumatoid arthritis.

 - Physical strain: Symptoms of costochondritis have been linked with periods of heavy lifting, extreme physical exertion, or even severe coughing, which likely places excessive strain to the underlying soft tissue of the chest.